sorbet/sorbet/README.md

 (The `//...` literally means "all targets".)

-To run a subset of the test that we normally run in development run:
+To run a subset of the tests curated for faster iteration and development speed,
+run:

 ```
 bazel test test --config=dbg